-Before you start browsing laundry room ideas or carving out space for a utility, it's worth thinking about the pros and cons of both spaces.
+Before you start browsing laundry room ideas or utility room ideas, it's worth thinking about the pros and cons of both spaces.
 Once you've decided which is better suited to your needs, you can start thinking more about the design.

 What is the difference between a laundry room and a utility room?

 The most obvious difference is in the names.
 Kyle Davies, the Director of Handyman Hunter (opens in new tab) explains that 'a laundry room is, simply put, a place specifically dedicated to doing laundry.
 It's where you'd place your washing machine and dryer and other related paraphernalia.
 A utility room, on the other hand, is a more general use space, hence the ''utility''.
 It's targeted as a very functional room that serves multiple purposes and is usually near yet separate from the kitchen for heavy-duty cleaning equipment and/or storage.'